Long-Term vs Short-Term Orientation

 That which is one is one.
 That which is not one is also one. - Chuang Tzu.

-In the mid-eighties, a detailed survey called the Chinese Value Survey (CVS) was developed.
-It was designed by Michael Bond, a Canadian who lived and worked in the Far East since 1971.
+In the mid-eighties, a detailed survey called the Chinese Value Survey (CVS) was developed by Michael Bond, a Canadian who lived and worked in the Far East since 1971.
 He designed the questionnaire with a deliberate non-Western bias; however, it does have a Chinese culture bias.
 He did this by asking a number of Chinese social scientists to create a list of at least 10 basic values for Chinese people.
 It was given to a number of people in 22 countries plus China.
-To a lot of Westerners, some of the questions were quite strange, e.g., filial piety — honoring ancestors and obedience to, respect for, and financial support of parents.
+To a lot of Westerners, some of the questions were quite strange, such as filial piety — honoring ancestors and obedience to, respect for, and financial support of parents.

 - persistence (perseverance)